Rules for your safety and peace of mind

 - There should be no more than 3 additional students in any one bedroom, i.e. the maximum number of people in a bedroom is the number of people accommodated in the room plus 3

-- Between 11:00pm-7am students must be in their own room
+- Residential students must be in their own room between 11pm and 7am

 - If students are aged 15 or under, they must remain on campus at all times, unless accompanied by a member of staff.
 Any student, of any age, choosing to reside on Friday and over the weekend, on an Easter or Summer Course, is permitted to leave the course premises, without staff supervision, once timetabled classes have finished.
 Students aged 15 or under, are required to return to the course premises, prior to 7pm on the Sunday evening.

-- If students do leave campus, you must sign in and out
+- If students do leave campus, they must sign in and out

-- No moving bedrooms without permission (if students wish to swap, please contact the office staff for fire safety reasons)
+- No moving bedrooms without permission (if students wish to swap, they must contact the office staff for fire safety reasons)